Apple Cider Cinnamon Bread Recipe

 2 Tablespoons olive oil

-3 Cups white bread flour
+3 Cups bread flour

 2 Tablespoons brown sugar